ralls0/LiqoBenchmark/docs/experience.md

 # Liqo benchmark

+## Intro

+Nowadays more and more enterprises use and orchestrate more than one cloud platform to deliver application services.
+In this context is born the Liqo project which enables the creation of a multi-cluster environment.
+Moreover, the Service Mesh is a new technology that is being developed.
+It provides features like observability, reliability, security, and even a better Load Balancing than Kubernetes ones.
+This project aims at simulating a real scenario where a micro-services application like Online Boutique provided by Google, which includes multiple cooperating services, wants to scale based on the workloads reached into the cluster and on more clusters.
+During the project, the candidate will work to design, setup, implement and compare different scenarios and service mesh solutions like Service Mesh on Liqo or Linkerd.

 ## Provision the playground

 Before starting to run the demos you should have installed some software on your system.